 Setting the anger down and walking on took me a long time to learn, but what a privilege it is, and what a reward you get in walking lighter.
 I wish I could tell you more about how to do it, because forgiveness is a demand of discipleship.
 Comedians are some of our brightest thinkers, and Lily Tomlin offers a hint about this: “Forgiveness is giving up all hope for a better past.”

 How NOT to do it?
 Stay with people who encourage drama and carrying a grudge.
 Just as chronic anger is a symptom of mental illness, refusal or inability to forgive is sentencing oneself to a personal hell.

 To meet this demand of discipleship, prayer and wise friends help immensely.
 Give yourself time.
 Keep a journal.
-Each day, write down three things you’re thankful for.
+Each day, write down something you’re thankful for.
 That’s huge.
 Send thank you notes.
 Developing an attitude of gratitude is a magical mental medicine.

 Something my brother told me seems to fit here, too.
 As a pastor, he went to lots of funerals, and he might see people overcome with grief, out of control.
 “You know why people cry at funerals?” he said to me.
 “Unfinished business.”

 While we’re still here, we need to do our best to learn all we can about giving and receiving forgiveness, and thus make our souls lighter.
 No more unfinished business.
 One day, maybe soon, it’ll be too late.